1995parham-learning/1995parham-learning.github.io/content/Finance/Glossary.md

 ## Market Order

-A market order is an order to **instantly buy or sell** at the best available price.
-It is executed based on the limit orders that are already located in the order book, meaning that market orders depend on market liquidity to be completed.
+A market order is an instruction by an investor to a broker to buy or sell stock shares, bonds, or other assets at the _best available price_ in the current financial market.